10 Best Herbal Essential Oils For Flu

 pinus sylvestris essential oil

-Pinus sylvestris, commonly known as Scots pine, produces an essential oil that has been traditionally used for its respiratory and immune-supporting properties.
+Pinus sylvestris, commonly known as Scots pine, produces an essential oil that has been traditionally used for its antiviral and immune-boosting properties, making it a popular choice in herbal remedies for flu symptoms.

 melissa officinalis essential oil

-Melissa officinalis, commonly known as lemon balm, is a versatile herb that has been used for centuries for its calming and therapeutic properties.
+Melissa officinalis, commonly known as lemon balm, is a herb widely used in traditional medicine for its calming and therapeutic properties.

-Its essential oil, derived through steam distillation of the fresh leaves, contains compounds like linalool and geraniol, which are known for their antiviral and anti-inflammatory effects.
-Research suggests that lemon balm essential oil may help alleviate symptoms of the flu by supporting the immune system and reducing respiratory discomfort.
-When used in aromatherapy or diluted in a carrier oil, it can promote relaxation and ease congestion associated with colds and flu.
+Its essential oil, extracted through steam distillation, contains compounds like linalool and rosmarinic acid, which are believed to have antiviral and anti-inflammatory effects.
+Some studies suggest that lemon balm essential oil may help alleviate symptoms of the flu by supporting the immune system and reducing respiratory discomfort.
+When used in aromatherapy or diluted in a carrier oil, it can provide a soothing effect and promote relaxation during illness.

 cinnamomum zeylanicum essential oil

-Cinnamomum zeylanicum, commonly known as cinnamon, produces a warm, spicy essential oil that has been traditionally used for its aromatic and therapeutic properties.
+Cinnamomum zeylanicum, commonly known as cinnamon, produces a valuable essential oil that has been traditionally used for its aromatic and therapeutic properties.

 10. Piper nigrum